Alpaca00/tone-track-service/README.md

     - Short Description: Retrieve sentiment analysis message from channel
 ```

-8. Install the app to your workspace.
+**Well done!
+You have successfully integrated the Slack App with service.**

+**You can now test the app by sending negative message in channel and bot identifies the sentiment and reply to you.**

 ---

 ### 📄 License